jinpark-pro/swift_data_collections/README.md

   - Your table view controller subclass is not being utilized yet, because the storyboard is using a regular `UITableViewController`.
 Open the Main storyboard and select the table view controller.
 Using the Identity inspector, set the Custom Class to the `UITableViewController` subclass — in this case, `ToDoTableViewController`.
   - Now try building and running.
 You should see your table view controller inside a navigation controller with your own custom title.
+- **Supply Initial Data**
+  - The feature list for this project includes adding items to your collection and saving them to disk.
+But it doesn't make sense to write these features before you can see anything in the table.
+For now, you can populate the ToDo array with some initial data if no data is retrieved from disk.
+  - First, write a static method in the ToDo structure that retrieves the array of items stored on disk, if there are any, and returns them.
+You'll write the body of this method later, when it comes time to store and retrieve items from disk.
+For now, simply return nil.

+    - ```swift
+        static func loadToDos() -> [ToDo]?  {
+            return nil
+        }
+      ```

+  - Next, write a static method that populates the array with sample data.
+You can create as many model objects as you wish, but don't go crazy — the user will eventually clear out these fake models to make room for their actual data.
+And don't worry about the values you give each property.
+With sample data, you just need enough information to distinguish one item from the next.
+  - In this example, each ToDo has been given a different title property, since the cell will need to display this property:

+    - ```swift
+        static func loadSampleToDos() -> [ToDo] {
+            let toDo1 = ToDo(title: "To-Do One", isComplete: false, dueDate: Date(), notes: "Notes 1")
+            let toDo2 = ToDo(title: "To-Do Two", isComplete: false, dueDate: Date(), notes: "Notes 2")
+            let toDo3 = ToDo(title: "To-Do Three", isComplete: false, dueDate: Date(), notes: "Notes 3")

+            return [toDo1, toDo2, toDo3]
+        }
+      ```

+  - Now that you have some model data to see, build and run your project.
+You'll find that the table still isn't displaying any information.
+Why not?
+  - As you learned in earlier units, breakpoints are excellent for debugging problems, because they let you inspect the code as it's being executed.
+Try placing breakpoints in two of your `UITableViewController` methods: `tableView(_:numberOfRowsInSection) and tableView(_:cellForRowAt)`.
+Then run your app again.
+What do you notice?
+  - The first method, which determines how many cells should be displayed, is called.
+But there are no items in the array, so the method returns 0 — and the second method is never called.
+Had the first method returned 3, `tableView(_:cellForRowAt:)` would have been called three times, and three items would have been displayed.
+  - What you'll need to do is add some conditional logic inside viewDidLoad().
+Try to load items from disk; if there aren't any, use the `loadSampleToDos()` method to fill the array with data:

+    - ```swift
+        override func viewDidLoad() {
+            super.viewDidLoad()

+            if let savedToDos = ToDo.loadToDos() {
+                toDos = savedToDos
+            } else {
+                toDos = ToDo.loadSampleToDos()
+            }
+        }
+      ```

+  - One more thing.
+If you build and run the app now, it will crash with an assertion failure: Terminating app due to uncaught exception 'NSInternalInconsistencyException', reason: 'unable to dequeue a cell with identifier ToDoCellIdentifier - must register a nib or a class for the identifier or connect a prototype cell in a storyboard'.
+In `tableView(_:cellForRowAt:)`, the app was unable to dequeue a cell with the specified identifier, because the identifier hasn't been added to the storyboard.
+  - Open the Main storyboard and select the prototype cell in the table view.
+In the Attributes inspector, use the same identifier string that you supplied in code.
+With the identifier in place, the sample data should now display.